sjelfull/Craft-Wordpressify/README.md

 # WordPressify plugin for Craft CMS

 Your client asked for a WordPress site.
-And that's exactly what they're going to get – as far as they know.
+And that's exactly what they're going to get.

 ![Screenshot](resources/screenshots/login-screen.png)